sridhar910/CODTECH-Task1/README.md

    ```

 ## Dataset
-The dataset used in this project is sourced from [[source](https://www.kaggle.com/datasets/shree1992/housedata)], containing information about houses including features like square footage, number of bedrooms, bathrooms, location, and other relevant factors influencing house prices.
+The dataset used in this project is sourced from [[ House Price Prediction Dataset](https://www.kaggle.com/datasets/shree1992/housedata)], containing information about houses including features like square footage, number of bedrooms, bathrooms, location, and other relevant factors influencing house prices.

 ## Usage
 To train and evaluate the model, follow these steps: